Communication with Stakeholders

 • Text with simple formatting text

 Default table formatting in R Markdown is same as what appears in console.
-Add formatting with knitr::kable function For additional customization, see help within IDE (?knitr::kable).
+Add formatting with knitr::kable function.
+For additional customization, see help within the IDE with ?knitr::kable.

 Additional packages allow for further customization: